PHP: Сигнатура функции

-pow, that raises a number to a power, receives two paramters: a number to raise and a power to raise to.
-If we called
+pow(), function, which raises a number to any power, takes two parameters: which number to raise and to what power to raise it to.
+If you call

 PHP Warning: pow() expects exactly 2 parameters, 0 given in php shell code on line 1.
-This is the interpreter telling you that the function expects two parameters and you've passed it none.
+The interpreter has told you that the function expects 2 parameters, and that you called it without parameters.

 Whoever created the

 PHP Warning: A non-numeric value encountered in php shell code on line 1.
-Result of this function must also be a number.
+The result of this function call will also always be a number.

-Some other function can have a different number and type of parameters.
-There could be a function that receives three parameters: a number, a string, and another number.
+Other functions may have different numbers of parameters and different types of parameters.
+For example, there may be a function that takes three parameters: a number, a string, and another number.

 How do we know how many parameters the